VouchForMe Price Hits $0.0012 (IPL)

-VouchForMe (CURRENCY:IPL) traded flat against the dollar during the one day period ending at 0:00 AM E.T. on March 13th.
-VouchForMe has a total market cap of $300,364.83 and approximately $759.00 worth of VouchForMe was traded on exchanges in the last 24 hours.
-One VouchForMe coin can currently be purchased for about $0.0012 or 0.00000002 BTC on major cryptocurrency exchanges.
-During the last week, VouchForMe has traded flat against the dollar.
+VouchForMe (IPL) traded flat against the dollar during the 24 hour period ending at 20:00 PM E.T. on March 16th.
+VouchForMe has a total market capitalization of $300,364.83 and approximately $759.00 worth of VouchForMe was traded on exchanges in the last 24 hours.
+In the last week, VouchForMe has traded flat against the dollar.
+One VouchForMe coin can currently be purchased for approximately $0.0012 or 0.00000002 BTC on major exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.